AbdessettarBenHassen/AbdessettarBenHassen/README.md

 <!-- About Me Section -->
 ## 🚀 About Me

-I'm currently pursuing a degree in Information Technology, with a focus on software development and system administration.
-My journey in IT began with a fascination for computers and has evolved into a deep interest in creating impactful solutions using technology.
+I am currently pursuing a degree in Computer Engineering at ESPRIT University.
+My academic journey has equipped me with hands-on experience in programming and robotics, fostering my passion for innovation and technology.
+Over the years, I’ve developed expertise in C, C++, Python, and robotics platforms such as Arduino and ESP32, which I studied during my coursework.

 ---